 An important tip for engaged couples struggling with purity: DON’T ATTEMPT TO DEAL WITH IT ALONE.

 Temptation loves the “couple bubble”.
 The more that you seclude yourself from the community and from accountability partners, the more that you’d be likely to listen to the cravings of the flesh.
 Ask for help.
 Ask for prayers.
 Have trustworthy people you can be honest with, and who will help steer you towards the right direction.

 Tip #4: Rely not on your own strength, but on the Lord.

 Like everything else in life, this is something that requires reliance on the Lord.
-It is only through His grace at work in you both that you can withstand the temptations of the world, of the enemy, and of your flesh.
-Move from your "I can do it" / "We can do it" mentality to a "God can help me through this" / "I am already the righteousness of God in Christ" mindset.
-It's the only path towards truly succeeding in staying pure during engagement.
+It is only through His grace at work in you both that you can withstand temptation during engagement (from the world, the enemy, and your flesh).
+Move from your “I can do it” / “We can do it” mentality to a “God can help me through this” / “I am already the righteousness of God in Christ” mindset.
+It’s the only path towards truly succeeding in staying pure during engagement.

 What To Do If You’ve “Failed” to Stay Pure During Engagement

-If you've already stumbled and fell during your engagement season in this aspect of sexual purity, then pick up yourself and run to the Lord's arms and be reminded of who you are.
-Don't be ridden by guilt or shame or condemnation.
-Come to God with a humble heart, and live out your status according to God--which is that YOU'VE BEEN SET FREE, and YOU ARE VICTORIOUS OVER ALL THESE TEMPTATIONS.
+If you’ve already stumbled and fell in to temptation during engagement (especially in this aspect of sexual purity), then pick up yourself and run to the Lord’s arms and be reminded of who you are.
+Don’t be ridden by guilt or shame or condemnation.
+Come to God with a humble heart, and live out your status according to God–which is that YOU’VE BEEN SET FREE, and YOU ARE VICTORIOUS OVER ALL THESE TEMPTATIONS.